hannotify/pattern-matching-small-enhancement-or-major-feature/sections/5-a-better-serialization.md

 note:

 Of course, not *all* drawbacks are solved with this.
-Because how will you support multiple versions of one class?
+How will you support multiple versions of one class, for example?
 Well, `@Serializer` and `@Deserializer` annotations could get a property `version` in the future.
 So that you would be able to annotate multiple methods with these annotations to support multiple versions.